-Fowl Mannagrass is a variable size perennial with stems (culms) being 12 to 50 inches high.
+Fowl Mannagrass is a variable sized perennial with stems (culms) being 12 to 50 inches high.
 Some plants will be slender and tall with open flowering heads while in other locations a plant may short and stout with relatively closed heads.

-The leaf blades are flat, often folded into a shallow M or W shape, erect to ascending, up to 12 inches long and up to 3/16 inches wide ( 2 to 6 mm) - this would be shorter and narrower than American Mannagrass, G. grandis.
+The leaf blades are flat, often folded into a shallow M or W shape, erect to ascending, up to 12 inches long and up to 3/16 inches wide (2 to 6 mm) - this would be shorter and narrower than American Mannagrass, G. grandis.
 The upper surface is usually a bit rough.

 Sheaths & Ligules: The leaf sheath is smooth to slightly rough, keeled, and closed for most of its length.
 The ligule is short, up to 4 mm long, and usually rounded.
 Both sheath and ligule are without hair.

-Inflorescence: The flowering heads are panicles and are 2.5 to 8 inches long (6-25 cm), and almost as wide at the base.
+Inflorescence: The flowering heads are panicles 2.5 to 8 inches long (6-25 cm) and almost as wide at the base.
 Branches of the panicle can be ascending at their base, but lower branches are widespread, divergent and drooping at maturity.
 Panicle branches have 15 to 50 spikelets, usually crowded in the upper 2/3 rds of the branch.

 Spikelets are 1.8 to 4 mm long and 1.2 to 2.9 mm wide, flattened, oval in side view, and containing 3 to 7 florets.
-There are two short whitish glumes with raised veins; glumes 1.5 times longer than wide, the lower shorter, lenght from 0.5mm to 1.0mm long.
-The lemmas are about 2mm long, ovate in front view, purplish and have 7 prominent nerves.
+There are two short whitish glumes with raised veins; the glumes 1.5 times longer than wide, the lower shorter, length from 0.5 to 1.0 mm long.
+The lemmas are about 2 mm long, ovate in front view, purplish and have 7 prominent nerves.
 Anthers number 2, purple or yellow.

 Varieties: Some authorities recognize two varieties - var. striata and var. stricta - depending on stem thickness and leaf blade width, but Minnesota authorities do not recognize these as separate plants.